Comments Off on Spring Impact Appears in The Times Raconteur

 “The six British YGLs are a mix of known names and rising stars, among them celebrated former England and Manchester United football player, Rio Ferdinand, founder of the Rio Ferdinand Foundation and Presenter BT Group Plc.
 Ferdinand was selected in acknowledgement of his work in tackling youth unemployment by building skills, cooperation and opportunities for disadvantaged communities.
 Other names include Dan Berelowitz, CEO and founder of Spring Impact, an entrepreneur whose not-for-profit is pioneering ‘social franchising’—helping high potential social ventures replicate their social impact to scale…”

-Comments Off on Could social franchising help to solve the problem of scale within the NHS?
+Comments Off on Social franchising: help to solve scaling up within the NHS?

 New Solutions for the NHS?